Kamerondee/sql-challenge/README.md

 # sql-challenge

-In this challenge we were hired at as a new data engieer at Pewlett Hackard.
+In this challenge I was hired at as a new data engieer at Pewlett Hackard.
 My first major task was to conduct a research project on employees of the corporation from the 1980s and 1990s with given CSV files.
 After uploading the CSV files, I did this:

 **Data Modeling**